Scouting for Food

 Be part of the biggest community service project of the year!

 For over 100 years, the Boy Scouts of America has been an active participant is helping communities.
 In 1917-1918 Scouts collected nutshells and peach pits that were eventually used in the production of gas masks.
 In the 1930’s Scouts collected clothing, household furnishing and food as aid to families during the depression.
 And in the 1940’s it was aluminum as part of the war effort.
 Whatever the need, Boy Scouts of America is there.

 In March, Twin Valley Council Scouts will have the opportunity to once again help our communities by participating in Scouting for Food.

 Scouting for Food is a National Good Turn of the Boy Scouts of America.
-Since 1988, over 200 million pounds of food have been gathered, making this the single largest food collection effort in the history of the United States.
+Since 1988, over 200 million pounds of food has been gathered, making this the single largest food collection effort in the history of the United States.
 Local food banks and relief agencies within the communities distribute the food.
-Not only does Scouting for Food help feed the hungry of our communities, it teaches our Scouts that hunger is a problem.
+Not only does Scouting for Food help feed the hungry of our communities, but it also teaches our Scouts that hunger is a problem.
 Millions of people go hungry every day.
 By participating in Scouting for Food, a Scout realizes there is a problem and he or she can help be a part of the solution.
 Scouting For Food provides a great service to our communities.

 Thank you in advance for helping with this incredible project.
 Together we do make a difference.

 Beginning at Neighborhood meetings, units can pick up their post-it notes for distribution on March 11, 2023.